 Our packages start with basic access to the Knowledge Graph and successively include access to additional capabilities at a higher cost.
-During the fiscal year ended January 31, 2021, we offered unbundled products for our enterprise and mid-size customers enabling them to purchase each of our products separately rather than in packages with pricing based on capacity or licenses.
+More recently we have offered our enterprise and mid-size customers the option to purchase our products separately, in addition to packages, with pricing based on licenses as well as capacity.